tillitis/tillitis-key1/hw/application_fpga/fw/README.md

 | Storage 3   | 128 kiB  | 0xD0000           | Storage for app           |
 | Partition 2 | 64 kiB   | 0xf0000           | Backup of parititon table |

+The storage area `Bitstream` is for development and prototyping purposes with a TKey Unlocked.
+For normal use of a TKey the bitstream should be programmed in the NVCM memory inside the FPGA and locked for re-programming.

 The partition table is made up of:

 | **name**  | **size**                                |